Frequently Asked Questions

 Plucky Paws training sessions are bundled in packages of six or nine sessions.
 All packages include an initial assessment session.
-Six-session packages total $490.00, and nine-session packages total $700.00.
+Six-session coaching packages total $490.00, and nine-session coaching packages total $700.00.
 For puppy and Foundation Skills packages, I usually recommend six sessions.
 For behavior modification, particularly involving potentially dangerous behavioral symptoms, I offer packages of nine sessions to ensure that we have enough time to cover all the bases and improve your dog's behavior.
 Payment is due in full at the time of the assessment, or you can take advantage of a payment plan in which four equal payments are deducted from your credit card over four months.

 Do you offer single hour-long training sessions?